revgizmo/zoomstudentengagement_cursor/docs/development/CURSOR_CONTEXT_GUIDE.md

 - Include relevant issue information
 - Integrate context into your development workflow
 - Update context when project status changes
+- Follow ethical development practices
+- Maintain CRAN compliance standards

 **Next Steps**:
-1. Try the context scripts with your next Cursor chat
+1. Try the context scripts with your next AI-assisted development session
 2. Customize templates for your specific needs
 3. Integrate context provision into your workflow
 4. Share feedback and improvements with the team
+5. Review and update AI guidelines regularly